corda/corda-docs-portal/content/en/release-notes/_index.md

 Your individual CorDapps do not need to be patched as they inherit Apache Log4j from the Corda runtime.

-Check the list below for expected patch release dates for your version of Corda or CENM.
+Check the [patch release timetable](#apache-log4j-patch-release-timetable) for expected patch release dates for your version of Corda or CENM.
 Use the [mitigation guide](#what-you-can-do-now) to reduce your risk before upgrading to the new patch.

+## What you can do now

+While you wait for the release of the required emergency patch, you can apply one of the following steps to mitigate the threat implied by the Apache Log4j vulnerability, as referenced in https://nvd.nist.gov/vuln/detail/CVE-2021-44228.

+### For Corda OS/ENT 4.3 and above and CENM 1.3 and above

+Use the `log4j2.formatMsgNoLookups` Java property.
+Set this property to true when specifying it as a Java parameter when running Corda as follows:

+`java -jar corda.jar -Dlog4j2.formatMsgNoLookups=true`

+Alternatively, you can configure a system environment variable which has the same effect.
+For example, in Linux:

+`export LOG4J_FORMAT_MSG_NO_LOOKUPS=true`

+In both cases, the Corda node must be restarted for these mitigations to take effect.

+### Older versions of Corda

+For Corda versions using an older version of log4j prior to 2.10, the above mitigation is not possible.
+Instead, the JndiLookup class must be removed from the classpath.
+Please contact Support for assistance in this case.

-### Apache Log4j patch release timetable
+## Corda and CENM patch release timetable for Apache Log4J CVE-2021-44228 issue

 | Version with new patch | Patch target shipping date    | Mitigation available |
 | :------------- | :------------- | :------------- |